malhajri07/real-estate-CRM-project/docs/DEPLOYMENT_GOOGLE_CLOUD.md

 - `ALLOW_PRODUCTION=true`
 - `NODE_ENV=production`

+> **Maintenance tip:** Before each production build, refresh the local browsers data by running\
+> `npx update-browserslist-db@latest` in the repository root.
+This keeps compiled assets aligned\
+> with the latest browser market share and removes stale `caniuse-lite` data.

 You can surface these values to the Cloud Run service in several ways:

 1. Store them in Secret Manager and attach them during deployment: